Steve Smith (ice hockey, born April 30, 1963)

-James Stephen Smith (born April 30, 1963) is a Scottish-born Canadian former professional ice hockey defenceman and former assistant coach of the Buffalo Sabres, Carolina Hurricanes and Edmonton Oilers.
-He played in the National Hockey League (NHL) from 1984–85 to 2000–01 and coached from 2010–11 to 2020–21.
-Currently, Smith is the interim head coach with the Hartford Wolfpack of the American Hockey League (AHL).
-Smith played in the 1991 All-Star game in Chicago and was part of the 1991 Canadian Team that won the Canada Cup in Toronto.
+James Stephen Smith (born April 30, 1963) is a Canadian former professional ice hockey defenceman and former assistant coach.
+He played in the National Hockey League (NHL) for sixteen seasons from 1984 to 2001.
+Smith won the Stanley Cup three times (1987, 1988, 1990) with the Edmonton Oilers and played in the 1991 All-Star Game and for the 1991 Canadian Team that won the Canada Cup in Toronto.
+In addition to the Oilers, Smith played for the Chicago Blackhawks and the Calgary Flames.

+He coached as an assistant coach in the NHL from in two different stints from 1997 to 1998 and 2010 to 2021 for the Flames, Oilers, Carolina Hurricanes and the Buffalo Sabres.
+Smith coached for the Hartford Wolf Pack of the American Hockey League (AHL) starting in 2021 and was the interim head coach with the team in November 2023.

 Playing career

 Smith played for the London Knights of the Ontario Hockey League from 1980–81 to 1982–83 before being drafted by the Edmonton Oilers in the 1981 NHL Entry Draft in the 6th round, 111th overall.
 He spent his first 2 years of professional hockey (1983–84 to 1984–85) playing for the Oilers minor league affiliate teams (Moncton and Halifax).
 He played with the Oilers starting in the 1984–85 season.
 He went on to play 804 career games scoring 375 points (72-303-375) along with 2,139 penalty minutes.
 Smith also played in 134 Stanley Cup Playoff games, scoring 52 points (11-41-52).

 Smith played for the Oilers until the end of the 1990–91 season, winning three Stanley Cups with the team.
 Smith remains the Oilers' single-season leader in penalty minutes with 286, which he set during the 1987–88 season.
 He then played for the Chicago Blackhawks until 1997.
-He announced his retirement due to injury following the 1996–97 season but made a comeback in 1998–99 playing parts of three seasons with the Flames, retiring for good in December 2000.
+He played in the 1991 All-Star Game in Chicago and later in the same year was part of the Canada Cup roster for Canada.
+He recorded an assist in eight games while recording 30 penalty minutes as Canada won over the United States.
+He initially retired after the end of the 1996–97 season.
+He served as an assistant coach to the Calgary Flames in 1997.
+He made a comeback in the autumn of 1998 to play for the Flames and was even named captain in 1999.
+His final game came against Minnesota on November 8, 2000 when he aggravated an injury to his spinal cord (having had spinal fusion surgery the previous season).
+He announced his retirement on December 7.